carrot-ar/carrot/README.md

 ## Sessions

 Maintaining the state of clients are done using sessions inside of Carrot.
 Due to the shared, concurrent access of sessions throughout the lifecycle of a request, they are stored isnide of Golang's `sync.Map`.
-However, an interface is provided such that future extensibility could be easily integrated into Carrot to allow session storage within in-memory data stores like Redis.
+An interface is provided such that future extensibility could be easily integrated into Carrot to allow session storage within in-memory data stores like Redis.

 Within Carrot, the session store is maintained using a singleton pattern and within any point of carrot the current state of sessions is accessible by calling the `NewDefaultSessionManager()`, which returns a pointer to the `SessionStore` interface.
-F See the GoDoc for the `SessionStore` interface and `DefaultSessionStore` struct for more details.
+See the GoDoc for the `SessionStore` interface and `DefaultSessionStore` struct for more details.

 ### Resuming a Session

 To be implemented